 The first criterion is purely geographic: a majority of medical, dental and veterinary schools are state-supported and accept very few out-of-state applicants.
 Beyond this, students must consider their own geographic preferences.
-Students should begin by reading the reference books (see chart below) and individual school Web sites and catalogs.
-For Web links to individual allopathic medical schools, please see listings produced by the American Association of Medical Colleges (AAMC); for osteopathic medical schools, see the American Association of Colleges of Osteopathic Medicine (AACOM); for dental schools, see the American Dental Education Association (ADEA); and for veterinary medical schools, see the American Association of Veterinary Medical Colleges (AAVMC).
+Students should begin by referencing the guides listed belowand individual school webpages.
+For links to individual allopathic medical schools, please see listings produced by the American Association of Medical Colleges (AAMC); for osteopathic medical schools, see the American Association of Colleges of Osteopathic Medicine (AACOM); for dental schools, see the American Dental Education Association (ADEA); and for veterinary medical schools, see the American Association of Veterinary Medical Colleges (AAVMC).
 During this important research phase, students should be aware of in-state/out-of-state ratios at various schools and definitely apply to their home state school(s).

-The number of schools students apply to depends on their state of legal residence and the strength of their academic records.
+The number of schools students apply to depends on their state of legal residence and the strength of their candidacy.
 Although all medical schools are exceedingly selective, there are important distinctions amongst them.
 These distinctions should be weighed carefully.
 Because medical school applicants are so numerous and admission is so competitive, students must apply to a range of different schools.
-They should apply to multiple schools, but not go overboard.
-The average for Columbia students is about 15 schools.
+The recommended number is between 12-18 schools.
 Remember that the admissions process is very expensive, as well as time- and labor- intensive.
 You won’t be able to do a good job on your applications if you apply to too many schools.
 Also, students should remember to consider location, curriculum, size and atmosphere in making their decisions.

 Special Regional Opportunities

 There are some states which do not have medical schools which have made special interstate agreements to provide special opportunities for their residents.
 They are: